birth-outcomes/birth_outcomes_summary/risk_factors/proposal.md

 ### Inclusion and exclusion criteria

 Inclusion criteria:
-* Infants born at or beyond 35 weeks of gestation
+* Infants born at or beyond 35 weeks of gestation - *as that's the minimum age for diagnosis of neonatal encephalopathy*
-* Singleton pregnancies
+* Singleton pregnancies - *only recommending as that's a common criteria similar studies set*

 ### Outcome